-The 4- or 5-day course covers topics related to tools and techniques (TT) for Concurrent Engineering (CE) and Concurrent Product Development.
+The 4-day course covers topics related to tools and techniques (TT) for Concurrent Engineering (CE) and Concurrent Product Development.
 The course provides examples of “how to define a collaborative workgroup and a concurrent work plan to reduce product development time?”; “how to establish a collaborative work-team for bringing product to market in half-the-time?” and “how to achieve significant cost savings via lean tools and best practices?”
 A number of case-histories on concurrent engineering with product break-down structures — all derived from system thinking + lean principles will be discussed.”
 You will learn:

 - Fundamental techniques and concepts of Concurrent Enterprising (CE), Systems engineering (SE), Lean product development (LPD), and knowledge-based engineering (KBE),

 - Key performance indicators (KPIs) for measuring the world-class competitiveness challenges,

 - Strategic / proven techniques for bringing new products to market faster,

 - How to assess your company’s strengths & weaknesses via Value Stream Mapping (VSM) and Process Reengineering and,

 - How to overcome common bottlenecks and eliminate major risks?